otaviojacobi/balena-voice-assistant/blogPost.md

 ## Voice Assistant Builder

-Voice Assistants represent an entire different way on how we (humans) can interact with machines.
-In the past years, [Google Assistant](https://assistant.google.com/), [Siri](https://www.apple.com/siri/) and [Alexa](https://www.alexa.com/) revolutionized the entire field, however, all these devices work "on-line" meaning that they send your voice command to a server, where this data can possibly be stored for further improvements on their models.
+Voice Assistants represent an entirely different way of how we can interact with machines.
+In the past few years, [Google Assistant](https://assistant.google.com/), [Siri](https://www.apple.com/siri/) and [Alexa](https://www.alexa.com/) have revolutionized the entire field, however, all these devices work "online" meaning that they send your voice commands to a server in the cloud, where this data is stored for further improvements on their voice recognition models.

-If you, as many others, have [privacy concerns](https://www.theguardian.com/technology/2019/oct/09/alexa-are-you-invading-my-privacy-the-dark-side-of-our-voice-assistants) about what your audio file could be possibly being used for, this projects features a full "off-line" model (all the language understanding and parsing is done in your Intel NUC or a Raspberry Pi) called [Rhasspy](https://rhasspy.readthedocs.io/en/latest/), an easy UI to build the sentences you want to be understandable and integrate with [Home Assistant](https://www.home-assistant.io/).
+If you, like many others, have [privacy concerns](https://www.theguardian.com/technology/2019/oct/09/alexa-are-you-invading-my-privacy-the-dark-side-of-our-voice-assistants) about what your audio file could be used for, this projects features a full "off-line" model, [Rhasspy](https://rhasspy.readthedocs.io/en/latest/), where all the language understanding and parsing is done on your Intel NUC or Raspberry Pi.
+It has a simple  UI to build the sentences you want to be understandable and the project integrates with  [Home Assistant](https://www.home-assistant.io/).

-This post will present how the project was built in the first section, if you want to start right away, [go to the running instructions]().
+This post will present how the project was built in the first section.
+If you want to start right away, head to the [go to the running instructions](https://github.com/otaviojacobi/voice-assistant-builder/blob/main/blogPost.md#setup).

 ### This project is part of the balenaLabs Residency Program

-My prototype is part of the balenaLabs residency program, where balenistas take on a physical computing project to learn more about balena and various hobbyist or industrial use cases.
+My prototype is a part of the balenaLabs residency program, where balenistas take on a physical computing project to learn more about balena and various hobbyist or industrial use cases.
 You can check out all kinds of build logs and notes on [our Forums](https://forums.balena.io/c/show-and-tell/92).

 Also, this program isn’t just for balena’s teammates - any community member can join in on the fun.
 Share your project on the Forums to let us know what you’re working on.
 We’re here to help!